-How to play the C chord on guitar
+How to play the C chord on the guitar

-The C guitar chord is one of the essential chords to learn as you start off as a beginner.
-It’s one of the most commonly used open chords in music from all genres.
+The C chord is an essential chord for beginners on the guitar.
+It’s one of the most commonly used open chords in nearly all styles of music.
 Just learn the C major chord and a handful of other basic guitar chords to play a surprising number of popular songs.
-Keep reading to find out how to play the C chord and some recommendations for songs that use it.
+Keep reading to find out how to play the C chord, learn alternative voicings, and discover some recommendations for songs that feature C major.

 The C chord is one of the so-called cowboy chords that beginners tend to learn when they start playing.
-You need three fingers to play the C major guitar chord: the index, middle, and ring fingers.
-Once you have the correct chord shape, the C chord is pretty easy.
-However, one challenge is to play only the necessary strings as the low E string isn’t played at all.
+You need three fingers to play the C major chord: the index, middle, and ring fingers.
+Once you have the correct chord shape, the C chord is easy.
+However, one challenge is playing only the necessary strings, as the low E string (the thickest string) isn’t played.

-• Third finger (ring finger): Press down the third fret of the A string.
+• Ring finger (3rd fret, A string): Finally, place your ring finger on the third fret of the A (5th) string.

-This is the C major guitar chord shape, also known as the open C chord.
-To play the chord after forming the right chord shape, strum down all strings except the low E string.
-To make sure that each string is ringing as it should, play the chord slowly at first.
+This is the C major chord shape, also known as the open C chord.
+After forming the right chord shape, strum down all strings except the low E string to play the chord.
+To ensure that each string rings properly, play the chord slowly.

 C chord

-In addition to the normal open C chord, there are some variations to try and add to your arsenal of guitar chords.
-One way to change things up is by playing C major as a barre or bar chord.
+In addition to the open C chord, there are some variations to try and add to your arsenal of guitar chords.
+One way to change things up is by playing C major as a barre (or bar) chord.
 This allows you to transition easily to other barre chords with very few changes to the chord shape.
+You can also try a simplified version that can be helpful when you’re still learning the full chord shape.

 C barre chord

-• Leave your index finger across the third fret.
+• Lay your index finger across the third fret.

 • Press down the fifth fret of the D string with your ring finger.